KarstenSiemer/Open-Airfilter/README.md

 You could create queries that include data of more sensors and calculate the AQI (Air quality Index) for example and control your fans based on that.
 But i have found that to be unnecessary, since the only stuff i can filter is dust anyway.
 You could however add an alertmanager to the docker-compose manifest and create prometheus alerts if some gas concentration is too high and send yourself an alert to open a window.

-If you also use the ccs811 sensor there are already dashboards prepared to monitor humidity, temperature, eco2 (equivalent calculated carbon-dioxide, within a range of 400 to 8192 parts per million (ppm)) and tvoc (Total Volatile Organic Compound) concentration within a range of 0 to 1187 parts per billion (ppb))
+If you also use the ccs811 sensor there are already dashboards prepared to monitor humidity, temperature, eco2 (equivalent calculated carbon-dioxide, within a range of 400 to 8192 parts per million (ppm)) and tvoc (Total Volatile Organic Compound) concentration within a range of 0 to 1187 parts per billion (ppb)).

 ## How to wire it up
 * coming soon